Local authority website

 0161 877 1321 Mon-Fri 9am -5pm

-The Pankhurst Centre Women’s Drop In Every Thursday 11am until 2pm.
-All women welcome!!!
+- The Pankhurst Centre Women’s Drop In is every Thursday 11am until 2pm.
 This drop in welcomes women of all ages and backgrounds.
-The drop in is a women’s only social group allowing women to attend, free of charge, on an informal basis, to meet new friends and have fun.
-Lunch is included as well as discussions, talks and a comfy friendly space to have a brew and a chat.
+The drop-in is a women’s only social group allowing women to attend, free of charge, on an informal basis, to meet new friends and have fun in a safe and supportive environment.
+Lunch is included as well as discussions, wellbeing workshops, creative activities and a comfy friendly space to have a brew and a chat.
 A vegetarian option for lunch is always available.
-We offer well-being workshops and creative activities during some of the drop in sessions.
-The drop in allows women to socialise in a safe and supportive environment.
-The Pankhurst Centre is located on Nelson Street just off Oxford Road near to Manchester Royal Infirmary.
-The Pankhurst Centre, 60-62 Nelson Street, Manchester, M13 9WP
+This all takes place at the Pankhurst Centre on nelson Street, opposite the Manchester Royal Infirmary main entrance

 Manchester Independent Domestic Violence Advice Service (IDVA)